Archaeology of Israel: Politicisation of archaeology

 Archaeological research and preservation efforts have been exploited by both Palestinians and Israelis for partisan ends.
 Rather than attempting to understand "the natural process of demolition, eradication, rebuilding, evasion, and ideological reinterpretation that has permitted ancient rulers and modern groups to claim exclusive possession," archaeologists have instead become active participants in the battle over partisan memory, with the result that archaeology, a seemingly objective science, has exacerbated the ongoing nationalist dispute.
-Silberman concludes: "The digging continues.
-Claims and counterclaims about exclusive historical 'ownership' weave together the random acts of violence of bifurcated collective memory."
+According to Silberman, "claims and counterclaims about exclusive historical 'ownership' weave together the random acts of violence of bifurcated collective memory."
 Adam and Moodley conclude their investigation into this issue by writing that, "Both sides remain prisoners of their mythologized past."

 As an example of this process, an archaeological tunnel running the length of the western side of the Temple Mount, as it is known to Jews, or the Haram al-Sharif, as it is known to Muslims, became a serious point of contestation in 1996.
 The tunnel had been in place for about a dozen years, but open conflict broke out after the government of Benjamin Netanyahu decided to open a new entrance to the tunnel from the Via Dolorosa in the Muslim quarter of the Old City.
 Palestinians and the Islamic Waqf authorities were outraged that the decision was taken without prior consultation.
 They claimed that the work threatened the foundations of the compound and those of houses in the Muslim quarter and that it was actually aimed at tunnelling under the holy compound complex to find remains of Solomon's Temple, similar to previous accusations in the 1980s.
 As a result of the rumor, Arabs rioted in Jerusalem and then spread to the West Bank, leading to the deaths of 86 Palestinians and 15 Israeli soldiers.